anygizer/xnat-pipeline-engine/README.md

 build property destination with the path to the destination folder or just use the default destination, which is the folder **build/pipeline** in the pipeline build folder.

+> *Note!* This fork allows you to build the xnat-pipeline-engine locally (in the `./build/pipeline/` folder),
+> preconfigured for the target XNAT, then move it manually or with other means,
+> ie. it was made to work with the XNAT Docker installation ([xnat-docker-compose](https://github.com/NrgXnat/xnat-docker-compose)).
+>
+> If this is your case, use the `gradlew` build methods, described below.

 You can build the pipeline engine by three different methods:

 1. Call the **setup.sh** or **setup.bat** script, passing the administrator email, mail server,